-Moderate Material Issues Mapped GR l Standards Disclosures Sub-i indicators under "Shall" requirements a.
+Moderate Material Issues Mapped GR l Standards Disclosures Sub-indicators under "Shall" requirements a.
 Total water withdrawal from all areas in megaliters, and a breakdown of this total by the following sources, if applicable: i.
 Surface water; GRI 303-3 Water withdrawal ii.
 Groundwater; iii.
-Seawater; iv.
+Seawater; GRI 303-3 Water withdrawal GRI 303-3 Water withdrawal from all areas with grounds iv.
 Produced water; v.
-Third-party water. b.
-Total water withdrawal from all areas with water stress in megaliters, and a breakdown of this total by the following sources, if applicable: i.
+Third-party water.
+14. Water and Waste Management 3 i.
 Surface water; ii.
-Groundwater; 14.
-Water and Waste Management Water withdrawal iii.
+Groundwater; Water withdrawal iii.
 Seawater; iv.
-Produced water; ν.
+Produced water; v.
 Third-party water, and a breakdown of this total by the withdrawal sources listed in i-iv.
-GRI 303-3 c.
-A breakdown of total water withdrawal from each of the sources listed in Disclosures 303-3-a and 303-3-b in megaliters by the following categories: Wanagement i.
+GRI 303-3 i.
 Freshwater (≤1,000 mg/L Total Dissolved Solids); ii.
-Other water (>1,000 mg/L Total Dissolved Solids). d.
-Any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used.
+Other water (>1,000 mg/L Total Dissolved Solids).
 2.1.
 When compiling the information specified in Disclosure 303-3, the reporting organization shall use publicly available and credible tools and methodologies for assessing water stress in an area.
 2.1.
 Identify the number and type of buildings, total annual water consumption (in liters or m3) and corresponding floor area (in m2), or number of persons using or visiting the buildings.
 2.2.
-Identify the method used to ensure that annual liters or m of water consumption and floor area (m ), or number of persons, are consistent and accurate, thereby taking account of different landlord and tenant metering scenarios.
+Identify the method used to ensure that annual liters or m3 of water consumption and floor area (m2), or number of persons, are consistent and accurate, thereby taking account of different landlord and tenant metering scenarios.
 CRE 2 Building water intensity 2.3.
-Calculate, using data from 2.1: Building water intensity = Sum of annual litres or m3 water consumption) / Sum of floor area (m2) or number of persons 2.4.
-Report water intensity of buildings in use (on unadjusted basis), based on calculation in 2.3, by: - liters/person/year; or - m3/m2/year.
-2.5.
+Calculate, using data from 2.1: Building water intensity = Sum of annual litres or m3 water consumption) / Sum of floor area (m2) or number of persons - liters/person/year; or 2.5.
 Report the methodology used to calculate the water intensity of the building in use and adjusted intensity indicator.